Trade Privacy Notice

 At Checkatrade we know how important it is to keep your personal data safe, that is why we are committed to making sure that you receive the service you expect and that your privacy is protected every step of the way.

-If you have claimed your profile listing on our platform, we will use data collected from various sources to build your profile.
+We will use data collected from various sources to build your profile.
 These sources include third-party data providers and publicly available information.
 We will also collect additional personal and business details to ensure that we provide everything you need to make the most of our services.
-Our lawful basis for processing your data is for the purpose of entering you into a contract.
+Our lawful basis for processing your data is for the purpose of entering you into a contract and for our legitimate business interests in providing services to you and consumers.
 The data we collect includes: Business Name, Names of individuals to be listed, Business Address, Telephone Number, Email Address, Trade Category, Reviews and Skills.

 Business Name